nginxinc/nginx-amplify-doc/amplify-guide.md

 ```
      Type: gauge, milliseconds
-     Description: Time spent reading or writing from disk.
+     Description: Time spent reading from or writing to disk.
 ```

  * Load average